Parent Student Handbook

 Practice is an important part of being a member of a team.
 Coaches have the right to determine playing time based on practice time and effort put in by the student athlete.

 The coach will hand out a printed schedule of all games and practices as soon as possible to the players and the school office.

 Practices and/or games shall be limited to four times(days) a week.
-An optional practice ("Open gym") may be held on Sunday but will count as one of the four for the week and attendance cannot be mandatory.
+An optional practice ("Open gym") may be held on Sunday but will not count as one of the four for the week and attendance cannot be mandatory.

 Wednesday practices and/or games shall be avoided for the purpose of evening services and other midweek activities at all of the churches associated with our school.

 No season games/meets/matches/tournaments/practices shall take place on a day when school has been cancelled.
 The AD will reschedule a game on such a day.

 Students must have a C- average to participate in extra curricular activities.
 He or she must not be failing in any subject.
 Students who are below a C- average or are failing in any subject will not attend practices the following week or play in any game that week.

 Students participating in extra curricular activities and are not meeting the academic requirements in one subject or have a C- average will be given a weekly report.

 A student who has a learning disability and has been tested by the Kaskaskia Special Education District will be graded on his/her own standard.
 The student will be allowed to participate in extracurricular activities if he/she has a C- average.
 (Band is excluded from the above grade criteria guidelines.)